Review of the conservative treatment options for Peyronie’s disease

 These are over the counter medications such as Ibuprofen which can help with the management of pain during the acute phase.

 Extracorporeal Shock Wave Lithotripsy (ESWL) for Peyronie’s Disease

 There has been extensive research into whether ESWL can have beneficial effects for patients with Peyronie’s disease in a similar way that it has for patients suffering from erectile dysfunction.
-We were one of the first clinical groups to adopt this new technology for Peyronie’s and unfortunately the results have been disappointing.
-In particular plaque size and curvature were completely although in some patients, a reduction in pain has been recorded.
+We were one of the first clinical groups to adopt this new technology for Peyronie’s and unfortunately, the results have been disappointing.
+In particular, plaque size and curvature were complete although, n some patients, a reduction in pain has been recorded.
 As such we do not consider ESWL as an effective treatment option for Peyronie’s disease given the associated cost involved.